FMI logo

 2. Layered Standard Manifest File

 Table 1.
-Attribute Details.
+Root Element Attribute Details.

 Attribute Namespace Value Description